A Class of Multilevel Nonregular Designs for Studying Quantitative Factors: Theoretical Results

-For three-level designs, the three types of recursive designs are equivalent, while for designs with more than three levels, they are dramatically different.
-To see this, consider the commonly used regular designs with $q^2$ runs, which accommodate two independent columns and up to $q-1$ dependent columns.
-By Definition \ref{def1}, they are all type-III recursive by letting $T_0$ include the two independent columns and $T_1=D$. \begin{lemma} Let $q$ be an odd prime and $D$ be a regular design of $q^2$ runs.
-Then $D$ is type-III recursive. \end{lemma}
+Regular designs with $q^2$ runs are commonly used in practice because they are economical and guarantee that linear terms are uncorrelated.
+Those designs accommodate two independent columns and up to $q-1$ dependent columns.
+By Definition \ref{def1}, they are all recursive by letting $T_0$ include the two independent columns and $T_1=D$. \begin{lemma} Let $q$ be an odd prime and $D$ be a regular design of $q^2$ runs.
+Then $D$ is recursive. \end{lemma}

-Table \ref{tab5} compares the numbers of recursive designs of the three types with $25$ and $49$ runs.
-By Lemma \ref{lem1}, all these designs are type-III recursive.
-The numbers of type-I recursive designs are much smaller than the numbers of type-II and type-III recursive designs.
-Only a small amount of regular designs are type-I recursive.
-Although there is a difference between the numbers of type-II and type-III recursive designs, the difference is small.
-As the number of columns increases, all designs tend to be type-II recursive.
+Clearly, recursive designs include ordinary-recursive designs, which in turn include simple-recursive designs.
+For three-level designs, the three types of designs are equivalent, while for designs with more than three levels, they are dramatically different.
+Table \ref{tab5} compares the numbers of the three types of designs with $25$ and $49$ runs.
+The numbers of simple-recursive designs are much smaller than the numbers of the other two types of designs.
+Although there is a difference between the numbers of ordinary-recursive and recursive designs, the difference is small.
+As the number of columns increases, all designs tend to be ordinary-recursive.

-The next theorem gives a sufficient condition for the $E_{b^*}$ to be the unique design with $\beta_3=0$ among all possible $q^m$ $E_b$'s. \begin{theorem} \revc{For an odd prime $q$, let $D$ be a regular $q^{n-m}$ design defined by \eqref{eq31}, and $E_{b}$ be defined as \eqref{eqeb}.
-If $D$ is type-II recursive}, then $E_{b^*}$ with $b^*$ defined in \eqref{eq1} is the unique design with $\beta_3=0$ among all possible $q^m$ $E_b$'s. \end{theorem}
+The next theorem gives a sufficient condition for the $E_{b^*}$ to be the unique design with $\beta_3=0$ among all possible $q^m$ $E_b$'s. \begin{theorem} {For an odd prime $q$, let $D$ be a regular $q^{n-m}$ design defined by \eqref{eq31}, and $E_{b}$ be defined as \eqref{eqeb}.
+If $D$ is ordinary-recursive}, then $E_{b^*}$ with $b^*$ defined in \eqref{eq1} is the only design with $\beta_3=0$ among all $q^m$ $E_b$'s derived from $D$. \end{theorem}

+\revb{In fact, we can show that if $D$ has no greater than 13 levels, the result of Theorem \ref{th2} can be extended beyond ordinary-recursive designs.
+That is, we have the following more general result for $q\leq13$.